opcoder0/fanotify/README.md

 - For Linux kernel versions 5.1 - 5.8 additional information about the underlying filesystem object is correlated to an event.
 - For Linux kernel version 5.9 or later the modified file name is made available in the event.

-## Example: Listener watching for events
+## Example: Listener watching for events on a directory

 ```
 package main